What is CLM Software? Benefits, Features & Use Cases

 CLM software can handle a wide range of contract types—including NDAs, MSAs, SOWs, vendor agreements, sales contracts, employment contracts, and more.
 Leading platforms offer the flexibility to configure workflows and templates to fit both simple and complex agreements.

-Most modern CLM platforms offer integration capabilities through APIs or built-in connectors.
+Most modern CLM software’s offer integration capabilities through APIs or built-in connectors.
 This allows seamless data flow between systems such as Salesforce, SAP, Oracle, DocuSign, and others—ensuring end-to-end visibility and automation.

-Enterprise-grade CLM platforms offer role-based access, encryption, audit logs, and compliance with standards such as SOC 2, ISO 27001, and GDPR.
+CLM softwares offer role-based access, encryption, audit logs, and compliance with standards such as SOC 2, ISO 27001, and GDPR.
 This helps protect sensitive contract data while ensuring the right people have access at the right time.